JoyOya/JoyOya/README.md

 - 👋 Hi, I’m @JoyOyaole
 - 👀 I’m interested in ...
-Data Science
+Data Analytics
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate with ...
-Like minds in data Science
+Like minds in data Analysis
 - 📫 How to reach me ... joyoyaole@gmail.com

 <!---